Seven decades of exploring planetary interiors with rotating convection experiments: Central force field: Outer space and elsewhere

-Both experiments, \emph{GFFC} and \emph{GeoFlow} studied the stability properties, the formation of patterns and the transition between states, including chaos and turbulence.
-Many of the results had rather high values of $Ek$ and $Ro$, as well as low values of $Ra$, thus, many of the results are practically in a rotation-unaffected regime \cite{Aurnou2020, kunnen2021_jot, Ecke2023}.
-These flows show a tessellate pattern, also found in more recent numerical simulations of non-rotating convection \cite{Gastine2015,Featherstone2016}.
-The \nohyphens{\emph{GeoFlow}} experiments also show mantle-like plumes influenced by non-Oberbeck-Boussinesq effects \cite{Horn2013, Futterer2010, Futterer2012, Futterer2013}.
+Both experiments, {GFFC} and GeoFlow studied the stability properties, the formation of patterns and the transition between states, including chaos and turbulence.
+Many of the results had rather high values of $Ek$ and $Ro$, as well as low values of $Ra$, thus, they are practically in a rotation-unaffected regime \cite{Aurnou2020, kunnen2021_jot, Ecke2023}.
+These flows show a tessellated pattern, also found in more recent numerical simulations of non-rotating convection \cite{Gastine2015, Featherstone2016}.
+The \nohyphens{GeoFlow} experiments also show mantle-like plumes influenced by non-Oberbeck-Boussinesq effects \cite{Horn2013, Futterer2010, Futterer2012, Futterer2013}.